 The publishers really should take a look at the Amazon feedback from punters who, like me, are annoyed by the current edition.
 It isn't wholly bad because Langley is more talented than his bowdlerisers, but it certainly is a depressing book if, as Pumpkin says, you happen to know and love the original.
 It's a dull-witted dilution of Langley's work and, since there's no indication on the cover that this is a clumsily edited and heavily-cut edition, borders on the fraudulent, like publishing The Wind in the Willows without Mr Toad.
 Who on earth sanctioned this?
 Why isn't the original in print?
 What (if anything) was so objectionable about the original and, if it was indeed so objectionable, why reprint the book at all?
 I'm all for censorship (if you see what I mean) but not for such lumpen treatment of an original, and such lazy compromise.

-In 1966 Langley revised and expanded the original novel, packing it full of new jokes and wonderfully strange characters (including Nosi Parka and a lisping poet whose name escapes me).
+In 1966 Langley revised and expanded the original novel, packing it full of new jokes and wonderfully strange characters (including Nosi Parka and the lisping poet Omar Khayam).
 This was the edition I read as a child, and loved, not least for the marvellous pictures by Edward Ardizzone (surely the very greatest of illustrators - who else comes close?)
 I recall Kenneth Williams giving a virtuoso reading on the BBC Jackanory programme in the early 1970s.
 I'd love to see, or at least hear, that performance again.